 Surround yourself with friends who can walk with you through this challenging time of recovering from an affair.
 Join a support group or meet with a mentor who can provide a safe space for you to process your feelings.
 Be vigilant against your own vulnerability to a subsequent “rebound” affair in response or reaction to the pain and vulnerability you’re feeling.

 Seek to forgive your spouse.

 Forgiveness will be a process and a journey.
 It likely will not come quickly or easily.
 Study what forgiveness is and what it is not.
 Choosing to extend forgiveness to your spouse does not mean that you will immediately forget the pain and devastation brought on by their unfaithfulness.
 However, it is more about the state of your own heart.
 At some point, you will want to communicate your forgiveness to your spouse.
 This could be done in a variety of ways, such as writing a letter, recording a video, or having a face-to-face conversation.
-Understand that God calls us to forgive, but also know that forgiveness, reconciliation, and restoration are three distinct and long-term processes on the road to recovery.
+Understand that God calls us to forgive, but also know that forgiveness, reconciliation, and restoration are three distinct and long-term processes on the road to recovery from an affair.

 Listen to your spouse’s heart and emotions.